-Now, if they only manage to visit the gym once or twice per week they may not achieve things as quickly as you wish but you can explain that to them so they have realistic expectations.
+Now, if they only manage to visit the gym once or twice per week they may not achieve things as quickly as you wish.
+But, you can explain that to them so they have realistic expectations.

-I will usually sit down with a client and start with this simple type of question: What are you looking to achieve or how can I help?
-Something like that, a nice open question!
+I will usually sit down with a client and start with a simple type of question like this “what are you looking to achieve?” or “how can I help?” or, something similar, a nice open question!
 Then sit back and LISTEN!
-Listen as you have never listened before (it’s still something I’m still trying to improve on!) as most clients will open up and start telling you everything or 90% of the things you need to know.
+Listen as you have never listened before (it’s still something I’m trying to improve on!) as most clients will open up and start telling you everything, or at least 90% of the things you need to know.

-Keep listening, but now you might start prompting them with other questions as they go or start clarifying things with them.
-But the more they speak the more you will learn from.
+Keep listening, but now you might start prompting them with other questions or start clarifying things with them.
+The more they speak, the more you will learn from them.

-You will learn most things you need to know about your clients simply by listening to them and letting them speak!
+You will learn most of the things you need to know about your clients simply by listening to them and letting them speak!

-As your experience and confidence grow you will improve at managing the conversation and abstracting the information you need, but as I said above, start with a nice simple open question and then sit back, listen and take notes.
+As your experience and confidence grow, you will improve at managing the conversation and abstracting the information you need.
+But, start with a nice simple open question, sit back, listen, and take notes.

-You want information on their health status, injury or previous injury problems, their training age i.e. are they new to exercise or have they been hitting the gym for years, their knowledge and experience of using gym equipment, will they train at home or the gym, are there any exercise they like or dislike – no point giving them squats on the squat rack if they have never used it before or don’t have the confidence to use the weight section in their gym.
+You want information on their health status, injury or previous injury problems, their training age i.e. Are they new to exercise, or have they been hitting the gym for years, their knowledge and experience of using gym equipment, will they train at home or the gym, are there any exercises they like or dislike – there isn’t any point giving them squats on the squat rack if they have never used it before or don’t have the confidence to use the weight section in their gym.

 What are their current eating habits, alcohol intake, do they smoke?

-You can keep on expanding and drill down further on those topics, and, of course, what their goals are i.e. to lose 1 stone in weight for an up and coming wedding or holiday, what their expectations are how and how committed to change are they?
+You can keep on expanding and drilling down further on those topics, and, of course, what their goals are i.e. to lose 1 stone in weight for an up-and-coming wedding or holiday, what their expectations are, and how committed to change are they?

-SMART Goal setting is an excellent tool to use, and you will learn about it as you progress through your course which is a key part of being able to write individual programmes for your clients.
-SMART Goal setting is easily a blog by itself!
+SMART Goal setting is an excellent tool to use, and you will learn about it as you progress through your course.
+It’s a key part of being able to write programmes for your clients.
+SMART Goal setting is easily a blog by itself, I covered it here!

-All that will give you plenty of information to start writing awesome training programmes for your clients either to do during sessions with you or when they are training solo.
+All this information will give you an excellent basis to start writing awesome training programmes for your clients.

-Remember, IT’S ALWAYS ABOUT THE CLIENT!
-It’s never about you and what you like doing in your gym session so do not try to force your personal training methods on them, it’s what works and is best for FOR THEM, not you!
+And, remember, IT’S ALWAYS ABOUT THE CLIENT!
+It’s never about you and what you like doing in your gym sessions, so do not try to force your personal training methods on them, it’s what works and what is best for FOR THEM!

-Don’t worry, as by now you should have lots of information to write programmes for them.
-But of course, now is a great time to spend 10 minutes assessing your consultation process and how you could improve it.
+Don’t worry, by now you should have plenty of information to start writing programmes for them.
+But of course, now is a great time to spend 10 minutes assessing your consultation process and how you can improve it.

 - Personal information gathered (this can be done beforehand to save time by emailing them a form to complete and bring to the consultation)

-- Health screening, PARQ, etc. Not everyone likes being weighed and measure (they probably know they need to lose weight and don’t need you standing over them measuring their body!)
-But present it as an option, some clients love it and others not so much!
+- Health screening, PARQ, etc. Not everyone likes being weighed and measured (they probably know they need to lose weight and not everyone enjoys you standing over them measuring their body!)
+Present it as an option, some clients do love it and others not so much!

 - Nutrition and diet